Planning an event is an exhaustive (and exhausting) process. From idea, to planning to execution, there’s one thing no event can go without: guests.

 Whether you’re inviting people to join you in person or via a live webcast, you want to generate hype without spoiling the surprise.

-While webinars and exclusive sales require you to be upfront with why attendees should show up, product launches need a little mystery.
+While webinars and exclusive sales require you to be upfront with why attendees should show up, product launches need a little mystery, so create an upcoming events email template that mixes excitement with secrecy.

 Remember: the whole point of the launch is to make a big, splashy announcement.
 This becomes almost impossible if your event invitations spoil the news.